13588112254/littlefs/DESIGN.md

    ability to manage wear.

-2. In a completely different direction, we have logging filesystems, such as [JFFS][jffs], [YAFFS][yaffs], and [SPIFFS][spiffs].
-In a logging filesystem, storage location is not bound to a piece of data, instead the entire storage is used for a circular log which is appended with every change made to the filesystem.
+2. In a completely different direction, we have logging filesystems, such as [JFFS], [YAFFS], and [SPIFFS], storage location is not bound to a piece of data, instead the entire storage is used for a circular log which is appended with every change made to the filesystem.
 Writing appends new changes, while reading requires traversing the log to reconstruct a file.
    Some logging filesystems cache files to avoid the read cost, but this comes at a tradeoff of RAM.

    ```
                                                              v